-Kudanshita Station is best known as the nearest station to such historic landmarks as the Nippon Budokan, which was built for the judo competition at the 1964 Tokyo Olympic Games.
+Begin your self-guided tour at Kudanshita Station.
+Kudanshita is best known as the nearest station to historic sites like the Nippon Budokan, which was built for the judo competition at the 1964 Tokyo Olympic Games.
 The hilly area, which literally translates to "bottom of nine steps," is located to the north of the Imperial Palace.
 It is easily accessible via the Tokyo Metro Tozai and Hanzomon lines, and the Toei Shinjuku Line.

-Your stroll aptly begins at two Edo-style gates that welcome visitors to this day, even though the original Edo Castle had been destroyed in a fire in the late 19th century.
-The beatific walk into what was once home to extended family members of the Tokugawa shogunate, the rulers during the Edo period (1603–1867), will take you away from the urban city with its extensive lawns, ponds and lush greenery.
+Your walk around historical Tokyo sites begins in earnest at two Edo-style gates that welcome visitors to this day, even though the original Edo Castle had been destroyed in a fire in the late 19th century.
+The beatific walk into what was once home to extended family members of the Tokugawa shogunate, the rulers during the Edo period (1603–1867), and will take you away from the urban city with its extensive lawns, ponds, and lush greenery.
 It was later converted into a garden and open to the public.
 If you are visiting in spring, you will be treated to one of Tokyo's best cherry blossom views, with the delicate cherry trees hanging over the moat of the former castle.
-If modern art or science is your cup of tea, you may wish to also spend some time at The National Museum of Modern Art, Tokyo or the Science Museum which are located at one end of the Kitanomaru Garden.
+If modern art or science is your cup of tea, you may also wish to spend some time at The National Museum of Modern Art, Tokyo, or the Science Museum which are located at one end of the Kitanomaru Garden.

-Continue on to Koishikawa Korakuen Gardens, one of Tokyo's oldest and most traditional parks.
-Built in 1629 and opened to visitors in 1938, it was named after the famous Chinese saying, "Be the first to bear the world's hardship, and the last to enjoy its comfort."
-The gardens' network of walking trails is a natural escape from the urban jungle.
-While attractive all year round, you'll be in for a treat if you visit in October or November, when the maple trees turn into stunning hues of orange and red.
+Continue your walk by heading to Koishikawa Korakuen Gardens, one of Tokyo's oldest and most traditional parks.
+Built in 1629 and opened to visitors in 1938, it was named after the famous Chinese saying, "Be the first to bear the world's hardship and the last to enjoy its comfort."
+The historical gardens' network of walking trails is a natural escape from Tokyo’s urban jungle.
+While attractive all year round, you'll be in for a treat if you visit in October to November, when the maple trees turn stunning hues of orange and red.

-End your day with a relaxing soak at the Japanese-style Spa LaQua hot spring facility that is located in the Tokyo Dome City entertainment complex.
-When you check in, you will be given a wristband to which expenses will be charged as you bathe, drink, dine and spend your time there.
-The onsen taps water from 1,700 meters below ground for its numerous bathing options across different floors, including indoor baths and saunas, as well as outdoor baths and relaxation areas.
+End your walking tour of historic sites around Tokyo with a relaxing soak at the Japanese-style Spa LaQua hot spring facility that is located in the Tokyo Dome City entertainment complex.
+When you check-in, you will be given a wristband to which expenses will be charged as you bathe, drink, dine, and spend your time there.
+Enjoying authentic hot-spring water locally is quite a treat in Tokyo, and Spa LaQua taps water from 1,700 meters below ground for its numerous bathing options across different floors, including indoor baths and saunas, as well as outdoor baths and relaxation areas.